Music Theory & Composition

 At the graduate level, separate Master's degree programs are offered with a specialty in composition or music theory.
 A Certificate Program in Music Theory Pedagogy is also available.

-The Master of Music degree in Composition includes courses in analytical techniques, music theory pedagogy, and musicology as well as private composition lessons with the goal of writing a major work for the thesis.
+The Master of Music in Composition includes courses in analytical techniques, music theory pedagogy, and musicology as well as private composition lessons with the goal of writing a major work for the thesis.

 - Theory and analysis track